shner-elmo/flashtext2/README.md

 # flashtext2

 `flashtext2` is an optimized version of the `flashtext` library for fast keyword extraction and replacement.
-It offers orders of magnitude faster performance compared to traditional regular expressions.
+Its orders of magnitude faster compared to regular expressions.

 ## Key Enhancements in flashtext2